xorinzor/Topdesk-Export/README.md

 # TopdeskExport
-An export script for a topdesk SAAS installation.
+An export script for a topdesk installation (SAAS installation is confirmed to work, self-hosted is untested but should work too).

 This will produce a file structure that looks like the following: